Meet the Council of Canadians’ Board of Directors

 Treasurer, is a skilled leader with an extensive background in progressive movements, both in the labour movement and in the broader, community-based movement for social and economic justice.

-Chairperson, is dedicated to building the strength of the Council of Canadians in every region while engaging Canada’s many diverse communities.
+Chairperson, dedicated to building the strength of the Council of Canadians in every region while engaging Canada’s many diverse communities.
 Cartwright is the President of the Toronto & York Region Labour Council, representing 200,000 union members who work in every sector of the economy.
 Read more.

 Chapter representative, retired postal worker and union activist for 34 years, serving in executive and educational capacities.
 Condon helped to organize the Medicine Hat Chapter in 2016 to become a strong voice for progressive change across the country.